raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

   }
 ```

-+ Go to the `food.html` file \(or your own file\) and add the new classes as well as the `.sectionSpacing` class to each section:
++ Go to the `food.html` file \(or, if you're using your own website, you'll need another `html` file with some **sections** on it\) and add the new classes as well as the `.sectionSpacing` class to each section:

 ```html
   <section class="yellowBackground sectionSpacing solidRoundBorders">
 ```

-Notice how you can mix and match the classes in your element's `class` attribute?
 Using CSS classes lets you **reuse** the same set of style rules on lots of elements.
-You can apply them to any element that has the properties you've set.
+They don't even have to be the same type of element: you can apply the same class to any element that has the properties you've set in that class.

 + Go to `index.html` and add the `solidRoundBorders` class to the picture of Tito, or another picture on your website.